 This arithmetic math game trains mental calculation skills and short-term memory.

-The HTML5/Mobile version Zombie Number works on desktop computers and tablets.
+Note: The HTML5/Mobile version Zombie Number is an HTML5 game.
+It does not require the Adobe Flash Player.
 It is a similar game by a different game developer.

 Wait for the game to load, type your name in the Enter Your Name box, and click the Start button.